Crystal Castles (2008 album): Production and composition

-However, some reviewers highlighted Crystal Castles's style and sound as unique in comparison to most other electronic dance acts.
+However, some reviewers highlighted Crystal Castles style and sound as unique in comparison to most other electronic dance acts.
 Mehan Jayasuriya, writing for PopMatters, called it the "most iconoclastic and the most convincing" record of 2008's electro dance scene, reasoning that "their stripped-down, yet grimy aesthetic spits in the face of maximalist electro, offering a counterpoint to the polished, melodically overstated sound of Daft Punk and their progeny".
 Tiny Mix Tapes writer Cor Limey labeled the LP as "independent" from similar nostalgia-driven indie electronic music because of its elements of irony and self-awareness.
 He wrote that it "smash[es] all allusions to the Atari/cartoon generation of the '80s into their minute molecular parts and then piec[es] their electrum fragments into a bigger, newer, musical battlecat".
 A Drowned in Sound critic went as so far as to call the music "otherworldly" and "almost new-worldly" and compared it to the works of My Bloody Valentine, The Velvet Underground, and Sonic Youth in that the band explores unconventional sounds and turns them into pop.

 Throughout Crystal Castles, all elements of the music's structure constantly change in moments unforeseeable by the listener; this includes the amount of chaos, noise, melodic elements, energy, and atmosphere in the tracks, with Daiana Feuer from URB labeling the instrumentals as a "mix of tragedy and uppity beat munching".
 Cohen noted that this unpredictable aspect was especially true in the LP's last two tracks, "Black Panther" and "Tell Me What to Swallow", the latter of which he called a "disquietingly beautiful shoegaze comedown".
 Despite this, however, Girard analyzed the album still "sounds immensely coherent, even when it is not at all".

 The random element of Crystal Castles also applies to Glass's vocal performances where, in the words of AllMusic journalist Heather Phares, it can be "terrifying on one track and kittenish on another".
 Ginger King of Consequence of Sound compared Glass to Karen O, Jemina Pearl, or Glass Candy singer Ida No but also wrote that "the difference is Alice Glass somehow gives less of a fuck".
 Limey described Glass's vocal performance as "violent", "sometimes morose", and other times "lilting like a Valley girl", while Spin magazine's Mosi Reeves labeled it as "sarcastic".
 The vocals are heavily altered digitally, and Prefix noted them to have a "fragility" unusual in most electronic dance music.